There are 2 kinds of uncontested divorce:

 (2) Attorney’s fees

-For the simplest uncontested divorce case where there are no children, no alimony and no property to divide, I charge $300 in attorney’s fees.
-If there are children involved, and the children are living in New York state with at least one of the partents, then my attorney’s fee is $550.
+For the simplest uncontested divorce case where there are no children, no alimony and no property to divide, my attorney's fee start at $360.
+If there are children involved, and the children are living in New York state with at least one of the partents, then my attorney’s fee start at $600.

 I have handled over 1,000 divorce cases, and I use a well-organized system to handle each case.
 I also personally read all the papers in each case to ensure that there are no mistakes.
 This is unlike many other lawyers and companies which assigned works to assistants who are not lawyers to handle the paper works.

 In cases where the other party does not sign the divorce papers, and he does not appear in the divorce action, my fees are a little higher because there are more work involved.
 Generally, depending on the case, I add about $900 to $2,300 to my fees, depending on where the other party lives and whether there are children involved.